Trust & Security

 HIPAA & PHI

 earlier.me is built for personal messages — birthday wishes, milestone messages, legacy notes — not for clinical communications.
 Personal messages of this kind are typically not Protected Health Information under HIPAA, even when they originate inside a care facility.
+That said, the practical reality is that anything a resident records may incidentally touch on health, medication, or care — and a facility's compliance posture should be the same regardless.

 Responsible disclosure